Pochazia shantungensis: Invasive species

-In the Kurye, Jeonnam area the damage occurred on fruit trees, such as Cornus, persimmon, and chestnut.
-It seems to mainly affect fruit bearing trees/bushes.
-In an experiment studying the outbreak, the species preferred Cornus officinalis, Diospyros kaki, Castanea crenata, Eucommia ulmoides, and Styrax japonicus to lay their eggs.
-The eggs were laid on the inner twigs of the trees and each egg-mass had an average of 28 eggs.
-This is one of the ways that Pochazia can damage the trees.
+In the Gurye, Jeollanam-do, orchard trees such as Cornus, persimmon, and chestnut were mainly damaged by this species.
+According to the study about their infestation, the species preferred Cornus officinalis, Diospyros kaki, Castanea crenata, Eucommia ulmoides, and Styrax japonicus as the best places to lay their eggs.
+They lay eggs inside twigs of the trees and each egg-mass possesses an average of 28 eggs.
+This is one of the ways that Pochazia shantungensis can damage the trees.
 The eggs suck the nutrients out of the trees and cause a sooty mold.